cboydstun/quiz-api/API_Documentation.md

 ### Get a specific user by ID (requires admin permission)

-Retrieves information about a specific user by their ID.
+Retrieves information about a specific user by their ID, including their total number of questions answered.

 ```graphql
 query GetUser($id: ID!) {